astronomer/astronomer/docs/cli-getting-started.md

 position: [2]
 ---

-If you've gotten the Astronomer CLI installed and want to know what's next, you're in teh right place.
+If you've gotten the Astronomer CLI installed and want to know what's next, you're in the right place.

 Here are some next steps: